MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/concepts/endpoints.md

 ## Azure AI inference endpoint

-The Azure AI inference endpoint allow customers to use a single endpoint with the same authentication and schema to generate inference for the deployed models in the resource.
+The Azure AI inference endpoint allows customers to use a single endpoint with the same authentication and schema to generate inference for the deployed models in the resource.
 This endpoint follows the [Azure AI model inference API](../../reference/reference-model-inference-api.md) which is supported by all the models in Azure AI model inference service.

-You can see the endpoint URL and credentials in the **Overview** section:
+You can see the endpoint URL and credentials in the **Overview** section.
+The endpoint usually has the form `https://<resource-name>.services.ai.azure.com/models`:

 :::image type="content" source="../../media/ai-services/overview/overview-endpoint-and-key.png" alt-text="An screenshot showing how to get the URL and key associated with the resource." lightbox="../../media/ai-services/overview/overview-endpoint-and-key.png":::

 ### Routing

 The inference endpoint routes requests to a given deployment by matching the parameter `name` inside of the request to the name of the deployment.
 This means that *deployments work as an alias of a given model under certain configurations*.
-This flexibility allow you to deploy a given model multiple times in the service but under different configurations if needed.
+This flexibility allows you to deploy a given model multiple times in the service but under different configurations if needed.

 :::image type="content" source="../../media/ai-services/endpoint/endpoint-routing.png" alt-text="An illustration showing how routing works for a Meta-llama-3.2-8b-instruct model by indicating such name in the parameter 'model' inside of the payload request." lightbox="../../media/ai-services/endpoint/endpoint-routing.png":::